Do you need rideshare insurance?

-Yes.
-Engaging in ridesharing activities opens you up to potential liabilities that your personal auto policy may not cover.
-Plus, an insurer could cancel or non-renew your policy if they find out you're engaging in ridesharing activities without notifying them.
+Engaging in ridesharing activities opens you up to potential liabilities that your personal auto policy may not cover, so an insurer could cancel or non-renew your policy if they find out you're driving for a rideshare service and didn't notify them.
 Always contact your auto insurer before you start ridesharing to make sure you're not violating the terms of your policy, and to add rideshare coverage.

-Important note: Some insurance companies don't offer rideshare insurance, or only offer it in certain states.
-If yours doesn't, you’ll either want to switch to a company that does or consider getting a commercial auto policy.
-In some states, or for some rideshare services, you may be required to purchase a commercial policy instead.
-While commercial insurance is typically more expensive, it's the only way to obtain rideshare coverage in certain states.
+Important note: Some insurance companies don't offer rideshare coverage or only offer it in certain states.
+If yours doesn't, you can switch to a company that does or consider a commercial auto policy.
+In fact, some states and rideshare services may require you to purchase a commercial policy instead.
+Commercial insurance is typically more expensive, but in some instances it's the only way to obtain rideshare coverage.

 Here's how your coverages may shift during a typical ride on a platform like Uber or Lyft:

-The ridesharing company may provide some insurance that covers liability for bodily injury and property damage.
-It may also provide some contingent coverage for physical damage to your vehicle with a deductible.
+The ridesharing company may provide insurance that covers liability for bodily injury and property damage.
+Be sure to contact your rideshare company to confirm how you're protected.

 - Comprehensive & collision: These coverages include the same deductible as your personal policy.

-The ridesharing company may provide some insurance covering liability for bodily injury and property damage up to the policy's limits of liability.
+The ridesharing company may provide some insurance covering liability for bodily injury and property damage up to the policy's limits.
 It may also provide contingent coverage for physical damage to your vehicle and uninsured/underinsured motorist bodily injury coverage.
 Rideshare coverage may also cover:

-- Additional coverages: Roadside assistance, medical payments, rental car reimbursement, and other coverages may also apply during this time period if you have them on your policy.
+- Additional coverages: Roadside assistance, rental car reimbursement, and other coverages may also apply during this period if they're on your policy.

-- Deductible reimbursement: Depending on your insurer, you may be reimbursed for the difference between the deductible on your policy and the deductible on any policy provided by the ridesharing company.
+- Deductible reimbursement: Depending on your insurer, you may be reimbursed for the difference between your policy's deductible and the ridesharing company's deductible.

-What if I'm at fault in an accident and my customers are injured?
+What if I'm at fault in an accident and my customer is injured?

-Any liability coverage under a policy provided by the ridesharing company may cover injuries to your passengers up to that policy's stated limits of liability.
+Any liability coverage under the ridesharing company's policy may cover injuries to your passengers up to the policy's liability limits.

 What if I want to use my commercial vehicle for ridesharing?

-If you drive a taxi, limousine, or any other vehicle used by a business to transport people for a fee, you typically need a commercial auto policy, or “livery insurance.”
+If you drive a taxi, limousine, or any other vehicle used by a business to transport people for a fee, you typically need a commercial auto policy, or livery insurance.
 Progressive offers for-hire livery insurance in 43 states.
-Call us today and speak with a licensed expert or specialty agent for commercial policies.
+Call us today to speak with a licensed expert or specialty agent for commercial policies.
 You can also get a livery insurance quote online.

 Rideshare coverage through Progressive